-Over the past year, we have had a boom of clients from various fintech companies ranging from growing companies to ones expanding overseas.
+Over the past year, we have had a boom of nearshore projects from various Fintech companies ranging from growing companies to ones expanding overseas.
 However, one common denominator is the standards they look for in their developers.

 If you wish to work in a financial system, first thing you need to have is experience in system security.
 There isn’t a financial platform that does not have or wish to have extra layers of security.
 If you worked on something similar, than congratulations – you are one step ahead!